-How to Plant Garlic in Fall: Step-by-Step for a Bigger Harvest
+How to Plant Garlic in the Fall (Step-by-Step Guide for a Bigger Harvest)

-If you’re new to growing garlic—or just want to be sure you’re doing it right—here’s a simple, step-by-step guide to planting garlic in the fall.
+If you’re new to growing garlic (or just want to make sure you’re doing it right) here’s my simple step-by-step guide to planting garlic in the fall.
 I’ll walk you through exactly what to do, when to do it, and a few mistakes I’ve learned to avoid the hard way.

 Why Fall is the Best Time to Plant Garlic

-Garlic needs a cold period to form those nice fat cloves we all love.
+Garlic needs a good cold spell to form those nice, fat cloves we all love.
 When you plant it in the fall, it has time to establish roots before the ground freezes.
-Then it goes dormant through winter and kicks into gear as soon as the soil warms up in spring.
+Then it sleeps through winter and wakes up the minute the soil warms in spring.

 Step-by-Step Guide to Planting Garlic in the Fall

-If this is your first time planting garlic—or if you’ve done it before but want to make sure you’re doing it right—this simple fall planting method will set you up for a strong harvest next summer.
-Let me walk you through each step, from choosing your cloves to tucking them in for winter.
+If this is your first time planting garlic (or if you’ve done it before but want to make sure you’re doing it right) this is the way I plant mine every fall, and it’s worked well year after year.
+I’ll walk you through the whole thing, from picking your cloves to tucking them in under mulch.

 Choose the Right Garlic